 Upon arrival at the airport, you can take Grab car directly to your accommodation (Download Grab app into your phone).
 The airport is about 20 km away from Georgetown.
 There are also public buses, Rapid Penang Bus no. 401, 401A, and 401E, which will travel between the airport, Komtar Building, and the Jetty.
 The buses running every 30 minutes and take about an hour to arrive at your destination.
 One-way trip will cost RM2.70 and buses operate from 7 am to 10 pm (Note: bus drivers only take the exact fare and do not have any change).

-The exciting stuff for three days in Penang
+The Exciting Stuff for 3 Days in Penang

 Penang is well-known for its UNESCO Heritage Sites in Georgetown, amazing street arts, beautiful beaches, and the birthplace of delicious Malaysian food.
 Discover the city on foot is a great way to admire the beautiful old buildings built during the British rule.
 To make the most memorable trip here, it is recommended to spend three full days in Penang.